rserota/wad/README.md

 ```

 `Wad.assignMidiMap` can also accept success and failure callbacks as its third and fourth arguments, to handle cases where the MIDI device you are trying to assign to cannot be found.

+## Clocks

+A clock is a simple utility that helps

 ## Access to the Audio Context